slombardo2/looper/README.md

    limitations under the License.
 -->

-The *stock-quote* microservice gets the price of a specified stock.
-It hits an API in **API Connect**, which drives a call to 'Quandl.com' to get the actual data.
+The *looper* microservice runs a dozen calls to *portfolio* REST APIs in a loop.

-It responds to a `GET /{symbol}` REST request, where you pass in a stock ticker symbol, and it returns a JSON object containing that *symbol*, the *price*, and the *date* it was quoted.
+It responds to a `GET ?count={count}` REST request, where you pass in the count of how many iterations to run.
+If you omit the **count** query param, it assumes 1 iteration.

-For example, if you hit the `http://localhost:9080/stock-quote/IBM` URL, it would return `{"symbol": "IBM", "price": 155.23, "date": "2016-06-27"}`
+For example, if you hit the `http://localhost:9080/looper?count=5` URL, it would run 5 iterations.
+It returns the output from the various calls (various collections of JSON) as test/plain.

-This service uses **Redis** for caching.
-When a quote is requested, it first checks to see if the answer is in the cache, and if so, whether the quote is less that 24 hours old (Quandl only returns the previous business day's closing price), and if so, just uses that.
-Otherwise (or if any exceptions occur communicating with Redis), it drives the REST call to **API Connect** as usual, then adds it to **Redis** so it's there for next time.

-The *Java for Redis*, or **Jedis**, library is used for communicating with **Redis**.